UCL/MPHY0026/doc/graphics/introduction.rst

 Demonstrates:

-* Fast rendering, browser uses WebGL, and hence hardware acceleration
+* Fast rendering, browser uses WebGL, and hence hardware acceleration.
 * In surface rendering, everything is typically composed of triangles, points or lines.
 More complex shapes are made up of lots of triangles.
 * OpenGL will render arbitrary polygons, but all polygons can be converted to triangles, and hence the hardware is optimised for triangles, so most people convert all polygons to only triangles.